What do extreme athletes, elite military forces, and football teams have in common?

 Burpees make your body a fat burning machine.

-That’s because since burpees are an intense fully body exercise, they burn a shitload of calories.
+That’s because since burpees are an intense fully body exercise, they burn a ton of calories.
 Plus, research shows that high intensity exercises like burpees burn up to 50% more fat than moderate exercising.

 And better yet, they speed up your metabolism throughout the day—meaning you’ll burn more calories all day long, even after your burpee hell is over.